me-nabi/gmail-ai-assistant-ext/README.md

 ### Common Issues

-**"API Key Required" Error**
+**❌ "Connection Failed" Status**
-- Make sure you've entered a valid Gemini AI API key in the extension popup
+- Verify your Gemini AI API key is correct and active
-- Test the API key using the "Test API Key" button
+- Check your internet connection
+- The extension automatically tests multiple Gemini models
+- Green "Connected" status confirms successful setup

-**AI Button Not Appearing**
+**🔘 AI Button Not Appearing**
-- Refresh the Gmail page after installing the extension
+- Refresh Gmail after installing the extension
-- Check if the extension is enabled in `chrome://extensions/`
+- Ensure extension is enabled in `chrome://extensions/`
-- Make sure you're on the correct Gmail domain (mail.google.com)
+- Verify you're on mail.google.com (not other Google domains)

-**Generated Reply Not Inserting**
+- Try opening a new compose window

+**📝 Generated Reply Issues**
-- Try clicking in the compose text area first
+- Click in the compose text area before generating
-- Check Gmail's compose window is fully loaded
+- Wait for Gmail compose window to fully load
-- Refresh the page and try again

-**Extension Not Working After Update**
+- Try selecting a different tone from the dropdown
+- Check browser console (F12) for any error messages

+**⚙️ Popup Not Opening**
+- Right-click extension icon → "Inspect popup" to debug
+- Check if Chrome has blocked the extension
-- Go to `chrome://extensions/` and click the refresh icon for the extension
+- Try reloading the extension in developer mode

-- Clear browser cache and reload Gmail
+**🔄 "All Models Failed" Error**
+- This indicates API connectivity issues or invalid API key
+- Check your API key at [Google AI Studio](https://makersuite.google.com/app/apikey)
+- Verify your API key has Gemini access enabled
+- Try again after a few minutes (rate limiting)

 ### Debug Mode
 1. Right-click on the extension icon → "Inspect popup"